Stock Number: 30383

 Stock Number: 40091

 Tapered leaves feathered pale lime champange from the midribs; soft rose blushed reverse.
-Easier to grow than most its kin as seems more resistent to mealybugs and spider mite in low humidity locations.
+Easier to grow than most its kin as seems more resistent to mealybugs and spider mite but needs high humidity to thrive.

 Stock Number: 40096